1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Fatigue and low energy

-• Fever during active flare-ups
+• During active flare-ups fever is experienced.

 • Mouth sores and joint aches